MechE PhD FAQs

 Q: Is there anyone I can contact about additional questions I have?

-A: Please contact the Academic Programs Manager, Seth Robertson, in the Department of Mechanical Engineering with any additional questions you may have.
+A: Please contact the Academic Programs Manager, Patty Robinson-Angel, in the Department of Mechanical Engineering with any additional questions you may have.

 Q: Can I study towards a graduate degree in Mechanical Engineering part time?